Skip to content

 description:

-'Skill allowed-tools must be an array of tool names, cannot be used with disallowed-tools',
+'Skill allowed-tools must be an array of tool names',

 category: 'Skills',